Common Accounting Mistakes That Cost Cardiologists Money

 Solution:

-- Open a dedicated business bank account for all practice-related transactions.
-This will simplify tracking and reporting.
+- Use a dedicated business bank account for all practice-related transactions.
+No exceptions.

 4. Ignoring Tax Obligations